 The Cumbria ICV Scheme comprises of four panels of volunteer Custody Visitors.
-Every new volunteer is required to undertake a half-day basic induction course, followed by an accompanied night observation visit; thereafter, new visitors are trained "on the job" by attending visits in the company of a more experienced colleague for the first six months.
+Every new volunteer is required to undertake induction training, followed by an accompanied observation visit; thereafter, new visitors are trained "on the job" by attending visits in the company of a more experienced colleague for the first six months.
 On-going ICV training is provided at the regular panel meetings and annual local and regional conferences.